SergioSerranoDv/MoviesSearchEngine/README.md

 # MoviesSearchEngine
-Get information any movie using the omd api
+Get information about any movie using the omd api